Laser License Requirements by State 2026 Comprehensive Guide

 Overview of 2026 Regulations

 Laser license requirements vary significantly by state.
-In 2026, most laser procedures—including laser hair removal, skin rejuvenation, and tattoo removal—are classified as medical treatments.
-This means oversight, certification, and training requirements differ depending on your location and professional background.
-Because laser hair removal regulations are constantly evolving, staying compliant with state regulations is essential for all laser operators.
+In 2026, many states regulate laser procedures—including laser hair removal, skin rejuvenation, and tattoo removal—as medical or medically supervised services.
+This means oversight, certification, and training requirements differ depending on your location, treatment, device, and professional background.
+Because laser hair removal regulations continue to evolve, staying compliant with state regulations is essential for all laser operators.
 These laser certification requirements vary by state and professional license type.

-medical aesthetic laser equipment used in licensed treatment facility
+Medical aesthetic laser equipment used in a licensed treatment facility

 Licensing for Laser Treatments

 In most states, laser treatments fall under strict medical regulations.
-While some states permit estheticians to perform laser hair removal under specific medical supervision, other states require direct physician oversight or restrict the use of equipment entirely to medical professionals such as Physician Assistants, RNs, NPs, or MDs.
+While some states permit qualified estheticians or separately credentialed laser professionals to perform laser hair removal under specific medical supervision, other states require physician oversight or restrict the use of equipment to appropriately licensed medical professionals such as Physician Assistants, RNs, NPs, or MDs.

 Before starting, it’s important to understand certification requirements and training pathways.
 Before choosing a program, review how to become a laser technician to understand certification pathways.
 You can also explore the specific certification process to see if your background qualifies you for the 2026 workforce.